UsabilityEngineering/DoctorVerde/README.md

 # Phase I: Requirements Gathering

 * __Executive Summary:__
-  * Looked into finding common issues among plant growers, from farmers to home gardeners with the desire to use technology to automate detection of these issues to allow for    quick remedies.
+  * Looked into finding common issues among plant growers, from farmers to home gardeners who are willng to recieve aid from an app
   * Issues include plant illness, pests, etc.
   * Looking into all plants, from fruit trees to rose bushes.
   * Will create a technology that is **learnable**, **efficient**, and **effective**.